 Regarding the education element, Lund University will establish a UN track for students studying programmes connected with water, environment and health.
 They will receive extra training and the opportunity to apply for internship places at a number of international organisations.

 It is no coincidence that Lund University was handpicked by the UNU Institute for Water, Environment and Health.
-The Institute’s current director, Kaveh Madani, earned his Master’s degree 20 years ago at LTH.
+The Institute’s current director, Kaveh Madani, earned his Master’s degree 20 years ago at Lund University.
 Since then, he has had a meteoric career involving TEDx Talks, prestigious assignments at Imperial College and Yale, and a professorship at the City College of New York.

 “Water linked to the environment and health is one of the most important global issues for the future of humankind.
 For Lund University, this hub is a fantastic opportunity to strengthen collaboration with the UN on the major global issues,” says Erik Renström, Vice-Chancellor of Lund University.